miflydesign/MakarViewerIntegration/docs/ios-Swift.md

 - select NativeSwift target from NativeSwift project
 - in "General" tab / "Frameworks, Libraries, and Embedded Content"
 - Set "UnityFramework.framework" Embed value is "Embed & Sign"
+- Set "NatCorder.framework" Embed value is "Embed & Sign"
   <br><img src="images/ios-Swift/addToEmbeddedContent.png">
 - in "Build Settings" tab, set "Enable Bitcode" to "No"
 - in "Build Phases" tab, expand "Link Binary With Libraries"
 - remove UnityFramework.framework from the list (select it and press - )
+- remove NatCorder.framework from the list (select it and press - )
   <br><img src="images/ios-Swift/removeLink.png">

 **4. Setup Privacy**